enqueuezero/site/projects/apscheduler/hashing.md

 * For machine 3, `export APSCHEDULER_ASSIGNED_SLOTS=8,9,10,11`
 * For machine 4, `export APSCHEDULER_ASSIGNED_SLOTS=12,13,14,15`

-If one of the machine is more powerful, it's totally okay to assign more slots to it.
+If one of the machine can serve more jobs, it's okay to assign more slots to it.
 For example,

 * For machine 1, `export APSCHEDULER_ASSIGNED_SLOTS=0,1,2,3,4,5,6`
 * For machine 2, `export APSCHEDULER_ASSIGNED_SLOTS=7,8,9`
 * For machine 3, `export APSCHEDULER_ASSIGNED_SLOTS=10,11,12`
 * For machine 4, `export APSCHEDULER_ASSIGNED_SLOTS=13,14,15`

 If it's acceptable to run a job twice, we can even assign duplicated slots to two machines.
+Hooray, we have high availability for the APScheduler cluster.
 For example, say, we set `APSCHEDULER_TOTAL_SLOTS=16`, and

 * For machine 1, `export APSCHEDULER_ASSIGNED_SLOTS=0,1,2,3`
 * For machine 2, `export APSCHEDULER_ASSIGNED_SLOTS=4,5,6,7`